espocrm/documentation/docs/development/di.md

 $instance = $injectableFactory->createWithBinding(SomeClass::class, $bindingContainer);
 ```

-The passed binding has a higher priority than the default binding (the default binding is applied globally too all objects resolved via DI).
+The passed binding has a higher priority than the default binding (the default binding is applied globally to all objects resolved via DI).

 ## See also